ropenscilabs/statistical-software/README.md

 implemented by rOpenSci.
-Other systems, such as pull-request reviews or inline systems (e.g., [watson-ruby](https://github.com/nhmood/watson-ruby)), focus review on much more granular scale both in terms of the scale of code reviewed and time frame.
+Other systems, such as pull-request reviews or inline systems (e.g., [watson-ruby](https://github.com/nhmood/watson-ruby)), focus review on much more granular scales both in terms of the scales of code reviewed and time frames.

 An effective system for peer review of statistical software is thus may lie somewhere between the “one-off” practices above, and frequent,